 After assessing the performance and independence of Ernst & Young LLP ("EY"), our current independent registered public accounting firm, the Audit Committee believes it is in the best interests of the Company and its shareholders to retain EY.
-The Audit Committee has appointed EY as the independent registered public accounting firm to audit our financial statements for the year ending December 31, 2023.
+The Audit Committee has appointed EY as the independent registered public accounting firm to audit our financial statements for the year ending December 31, 2024.
 The Audit Committee seeks shareholder ratification of this appointment.
 EY has served as our independent registered public accounting firm since 2015.
+Although ratification of our independent registered public accounting firm is not required by our articles of incorporation, bylaws or otherwise, we are seeking such ratification as a matter of good corporate practice.